attractivechaos/k8/README.md

 `File` provides buffered file I/O. It has the following methods:

-	// Open STDIN.
-The input stream can be optionally gzip/zlib compressed. new File()

-	// Open $fileName for reading
+	// Open $fileName under $mode. $mode is in the same syntax as fopen().
+Integer $fileName for
+	// a file descriptor.
+In particular, 0 for STDIN, 1 for STDOUT and 2 for STDERR. new File(fileName, mode)

+	// Equivalent to 'new File(fileName, "r")'
 	new File(fileName)

-	// Open $fileName under $mode. $mode is in the same syntax as fopen(). new File(fileName, mode)
+	// Equivalent to 'new File(0)'
+	new File()

 	// Read a byte.
 Return -1 if reaching end-of-file int File.prototype.read()